rmacklin/eslint-import-resolver-babel-plugin-root-import/README.md

 Inside your `.eslintrc` file, pass this resolver to `eslint-plugin-import`:
 ```
 "settings": {
-  "import/resolver": "babel-root-import"
+  "import/resolver": "babel-plugin-root-import"
 }
 ```

-And see [babel-root-import][babel-root-import] to know how to configure your prefix/suffix.
+And see [babel-plugin-root-import][babel-plugin-root-import] to know how to configure your prefix/suffix.

 ### Example